 Unfortunately, during my trip to this magnificent island, I did not manage to convey my greetings to King Julian aka Ring-Tailed Lemur, but I spotted few other kinds, and you can find these described below.

 The one that you hear first upon entering the forest is the Indri.
 It is the largest living lemur, weighing even up to 9 kilos, and it is native to Madagascar.
 The Indri is well-known for its loud and very distinctive songs.
 These can last from few seconds to even 3 minutes at a time, and there are three phases of the each “performance”.
 All members of small groups participate in roaring, except the youngest members of the group.
-As these roars are very loud, we heard them from few kilometers away, and they fill the air with different invocations.
+As these roars are very loud, we heard them from few kilometres away, and they fill the air with different invocations.
 The interesting characteristic of indri is that when they start to sing, you can spot the inside of their mouth, which is red.
 It is a nice contrast to their white and black coat.
 The immediate thing that I caught through my lens, were their ears; very teddy-bear like.

 Indri are also called “babakoto”, and they live monogamously in small family groups.
 They are purely herbivorous, feeding on leaves, seeds, fruits and also flowers.
 The main threats to this species are destruction of their habitat due to slash and burn style agriculture, collecting the wood for fuel, and logging.
 Despite the local taboos, it is also hunted.
 Indri’s conservation status is critically endangered.

 The most beautiful species of lemur, is Diademed Sifaka.
 This longest living sifaka has a long and silky black and white coat, with yellowish coat covering its arms and legs.
 The head has a distinctive silver “crown’ or “diadem”.
 They can be spotted sharing their territory with other species like Red-bellied Lemurs or Common Brown Lemur, but Diademed Sifakas are known to defend strongly their own areas even against the other members of the same species.
-For a large sifaka, Diademed Sifaka is quite athletic and is able to leap from tree to tree with a speed up to 30 kilometers per hour.
+For a large sifaka, Diademed Sifaka is quite athletic and is able to leap from tree to tree with a speed up to 30 kilometres per hour.
 This made very difficult to capture them on the camera, so at some point I put it down, and watched them mesmerized.
 They leaped from tree to tree with such ease and grace.

 Sifakas are medium-sized creatures, weighting up to 6 kilos, with a characteristic “shi-fak” alarm call.
 They are skillful climbers and jumpers, and are able to leap up to 10 meters from one tree to the next.
 Sifakas are herbivores, eating mainly leaves, flowers and fruits.
 Sifakas are also quite good dancers, making moves on the sand that are cross between children jumping and ballerina dancing.